jhvst/vertigo/Godeps/_workspace/src/github.com/unrolled/render/README.md

     AssetNames: func() []string { // Return a list of asset names for the Asset function return []string{"filename.tmpl"}
     },
     Layout: "layout", // Specify a layout template.
-Layouts can call {{ yield }} to render the current template.
+Layouts can call {{ yield }} to render the current template or {{ block "css" }} to render a block from the current template
     Extensions: []string{".tmpl", ".html"}, // Specify extensions to load for templates.
     Funcs: []template.FuncMap{AppHelpers}, // Specify helper function maps for templates to access.
     Delims: render.Delims{"{[{", "}]}"}, // Sets delimiters to the specified strings.